esl-ctu/tracexpert/docs/ui-projects.md

 1. The menu on the top offers basic project management: *New project*, *Open project*, *Save project* and *Save project as*, as well as *Close project*.
 2. The bottom status line shows the latest messages from the TraceXpert log. *Clicking on the status line opens the log.*

-After a project is opened/created, [a component and a device may be initialized using Open Device Wizard or using Project Manager](components-devices.md), where working with components is further described.
+After a project is opened/created, [a component and a device may be initialized using Open Device Wizard, Project Manager or from the Welcome screen](components-devices.md).

-The [Protocols](protocols.md) manager may be opened by right clicking *Protocols* in the Project Manager.
+The [Protocols](protocols.md) manager may be opened by right clicking *Protocols* in the Project Manager or using the Welcome screen.

-The [Scenarios](scenarios.md) manager may be opened by right clicking *Scenarios* in the Project Manager.
+The [Scenarios](scenarios.md) manager may be opened by right clicking *Scenarios* in the Project Manager or using the Welcome screen.

 ## Docking